DTU-DABAI/textAnnotator/README.md

 # textAnnotator
-Simple application in HTML/JavaScript for annotating text files with highlights
+Simple application in JavaScript for annotating text files with highlights

 # Usage
 Open *main.html* in your browser (only tested in chrome) and follow the instructions.